Janet Smylie

-Janet K. Smylie a Métis family medicine physician.
+Janet K. Smylie is a Métis family medicine physician.
 She is a Tier 1 Canada Research Chair in Advancing Generative Health Services for Indigenous Populations in Canada at St. Michael's Hospital.

 Early life and education

 Smylie's father was an Irish settler father, while her mother had Métis heritage.
 Smylie is a member of the Métis Nation of Ontario.
 Her father was a professor and theoretical physicist while her mother was trained as a nurse in Saskatoon.
 Smylie completed her medical degree at Queen's University at Kingston and later her Master's degree in public health from Johns Hopkins University.
 During her time at Queen's, Smylie worked as an editor of the university's bi-monthly newspaper.
 Upon receiving her medical degree at the age of 23, Smylie completed her family practice residency at the University of Ottawa and the Women's Health Scholar Program at the University of Toronto in 1996.